Jbruslind/ECE44x_Senior_Design/Mechanical/Project Model Files/Inventor Files/README.md

 ## Digikey Files

-We also purchased quite a few parts from digikey although these were more electrically related than mechancial.
+We also purchased quite a few parts from digikey although these were more electrically related than mechanical.
 The mechanical parts that were purchased were mostly connectors to interface with the stepper motors we purchased.
 In addition this directory also contains a model for the Raspberry PI 4 and
 Raspberry Pi Camera v2.0 (both were used in the system).